phoenixframework/phoenix_guides/docs/introduction/overview.md

 * Changeset - Changesets declare transformations we need to perform on our model data before our application can use it.
 These include type casting, validations, and more.

 A new Phoenix application will use Ecto with PostgreSQL storage by default.

-### Cowboy

-We won't be covering the Erlang HTTP server, Cowboy, in these guides other than to note that Cowboy acts as the foundation for both Plug and Phoenix.

 ## A Note about these guides
 If you find an issue with the guides or would like to help improve these guides please checkout the [Phoenix Guides](https://github.com/phoenixframework/phoenix_guides/) github.
 Issues and Pull Requests are happily accepted!